 - A national environmental charity is busy expanding its landholding by purchasing a number of parcels of land.
 We have worked with the charity to develop a streamlined system of working and reporting which ensures that they always know where they stand in terms of progress, fees and timescales.

 - We provide a dedicated helpline to give assistance to the members of a professional Royal Institution.
-Our team access to a full range of industry-specific advice and provides specialist sector support to members on an ongoing basis.
+Our team has access to a full range of industry-specific advice and provides specialist sector support to members on an ongoing basis.

 - We worked with one of the UK's biggest conservation charities on a £5,000,000 project to purchase and restore 825 acres of ancient woodland in Devon.

 We believe in putting something back into society and our staff are encouraged to take an active part in the communities in which we are based, supporting local and national projects and charitable schemes.
-Many members, of our team sit on the boards of local charities and take an active part in their growth and development.
-Our Charities and Social Committee Team organise a programme of fundraising events and activities throughout the year, supporting Macmillan Cancer Support, Sue Ryder, NSPCC, Barnardos, Children in Need and Comic Relief to name a few.
+Many members of our team sit on the boards of local charities and take an active part in their growth and development.
+Our Charities and Social Committee Team organises a programme of fundraising events and activities throughout the year, supporting Macmillan Cancer Support, Sue Ryder, NSPCC, Barnardos, Children in Need and Comic Relief to name a few.
 To find out more about our community involvement click here.

 Roythornes charity of the year